John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Tantalus, a Linux Server Running CentOS/Installing RStan ver 2.21.2 on CentOS.md

 In addition, 'igraph', needed by 'shinystan' didn't install properly until after I used this Makevars (but other things may have got fixed).

-Lastly, before finding and using these Makevars settings I tried using the lightweight interface 'cmdstanr', but that didn't work until RStan was working.
+Lastly, before finding and using these Makevars settings I tried using the lightweight interface 'cmdstanr' ( https://mc-stan.org/cmdstanr/ ), but that didn't work until RStan was working.

 'cmdstanr' may have worked without RStan if I had installed it with this Makevars.